Indra 2 homepage

-Universal Installer 1.31.pxp (for Igor 6.3x) or GitHub installer (for Igor 7.x) to install Indra/Irena/Nika packages.
+Universal Installer 1.31.pxp (for Igor 6.3x, version 1.91 - last version for Igor 6.37) or GitHub installer (for Igor 7.x) to install Indra/Irena/Nika packages.
 These installers can check available/installed versions, uninstall the packages and install/update to the latest versions.
 You need to install all three packages, please...

 Movie: Reducing USAXS data using Indra/Nika/Irena.
 Reducing USAXS data - step scan or fly scan - including pinSAXS and WAXS and merging them together.

-For manual install download : Indra_2_v1.90.zip but note, that manual install is not really supported anymore.
+For manual install download : Indra_2_v1.91.zip but note, that manual install is not really supported anymore.

 Prior version: Indra_2_v1.88.zip